irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 | tail | Concordia Bank & Trust Company         | 153      | 0%           |
 | tail | Bank of America, National Association  | 105      | 0%           |

-If we ignore this missing data, we can continue to breakdown the reported jobs.
+We ignored missing data to continue to breakdown the reported jobs.

 Most loans did go to small businesses saving less than **25** jobs.
 This